mattwcole/gelf-extensions-logging/README.md

 The [Logstash GELF plugin](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-gelf.html) requires entirely compressed UDP messages in which case the UDP compression threshold must be set to 0.

+### Auto Reloading Config

+Settings can be changed at runtime and will be applied without the need for restarting your app.
+In the case of invalid config (e.g. missing hostname) the change will be ignored.

 ### Testing

 This repository contains a Docker Compose file that can be used for creating a local Graylog stack using the [Graylog Docker image](https://hub.docker.com/r/graylog/graylog/).
 This can be useful for testing application logs locally.
 Requires [Docker](https://www.docker.com/get-docker) and Docker Compose.